coderefinery/coderefinery.org/content/about/staff-meetings.md

 ## Archive of decisions

+- 2021-08-30: All exercise leads get a small gift and we invite expert helpers and volunteers and staff to a common lunch over video where we share a slideshow or videos which people can submit.
+(2021-08)
+- 2021-08-16: We go for online celebration event (both for safety reasons and for better inclusivity), making a doodle for a date and options on what to do but most probably it will be dinner voucher and optional game or something.
+(2021-08)
+- 2021-08-16: We will keep the decisions in this file and not delete with expectation that people will dig into commit history.
+There are different stakeholders who want to read decisions, not only CR staff.
+(2021-09)
+- 2021-08-16: Regarding 2021-10, NT and AF will take initial drafting for the 2 points (status, and how to become a client or sponsor) (2021-10)
 - 2021-08-02: Paid staff will attend "Community calls" as well, as this is to be where we will discuss more big picture and "interesting"-topics in-depth.
 However, community calls are also open to anyone interested in CodeRefinery.
 Community call topics will be defined at least two weeks in advance and communicated to the CodeRefinery community (email invitation for paid staff, twitter, website)
 - 2021-08-02: Autumn workshop within the phase 2 is not prioritized to setting up the sustainability phase regardless of funding from NeIC or not (2021-11)
 - 2021-08-02: Open House for making lessons citable to be held with paid-staff as "supposed to attend" and open to anyone interested (2021-06)